ansible/ansible/docs/docsite/rst/scenario_guides/guide_aci.rst

         state: present

-.. hint:: The XML format is more practical when there is a need to template the REST payload (inline), but the YAML format is more convenient for maintaing your infrastructure-as-code and feels more naturely integrated with Ansible playbooks.
+.. hint:: The XML format is more practical when there is a need to template the REST payload (inline), but the YAML format is more convenient for maintaining your infrastructure-as-code and feels more naturally integrated with Ansible playbooks.
 The dedicated modules offer a more simple, abstracted, but also a more limited experience.
 Use what feels best for your use-case.

 More information